Surface Water Withdrawal

 Water is a limited, precious resource used for drinking, recreation, wildlife habitats, and economic purposes.
 In South Carolina, clean and abundant water has long been taken for granted.
 Recurrent droughts, economic and population growth projections, and increasingly polluted lakes and rivers indicate the need to refine our law before our resources become depleted.

-Our current surface water withdrawal legislation does not does not take the long-term health of our water bodies into account.
+Our current surface water withdrawal legislation does not take the long-term health of our water bodies into account.
 Users are allowed to withdraw significant amounts of water from our surface resources, endangering ecosystems and public health downstream.
 We are effectively giving away one of our most valuable resources without enough protections in place.
 No single category of users is to blame for this.
-Thus, we are working with all stakeholders to ensure ensure that we are using our water in a responsible and sustainable way.
+Thus, we are working with all stakeholders to ensure that we are using our water in a responsible and sustainable way.

 Regional and State Water Planning